BurdaMagazinOrg/thunder-infrastructure/documentation/thunder/USAGE.md

     ~/your-project-dir $ cp settings/example.settings.acquia.php settings/settings.acquia.php
     ~/your-project-dir $ cp settings/example.settings.local.php settings/settings.local.php

-Create your projects drush make file and include the thunder make file in it.
-Add all additional modules not provided by thunder to this make file.
+Add all additional modules not provided by thunder to the make.yml file.

-    ~/your-project-dir $ touch your-project.yml

-The file should at least contain the following lines:

-    includes:
-      thunder:
-        thunder.yml

 Copy example build properties file and change its content to match your environment.
 Replace the line makefile=thunder.yml with your makefile.